miaucl/ha-addons/chrome-runner/DOCS.md

 ### Example

 Using python and playwright, following snippet leverages the addons capability to serve as a remote web runner.
 This functionality can be used ad hoc or within an integration of course.
-The addons requires to be address by its IP, which is why we pre-resolve it in this snipped.
+The addon requires to be addressed by its IP, which is why we pre-resolve it in this snipped.

 `pip install playwright`